Information for MEng Industrial Engineering Students

 Looking at above Fall entry course sequences, students typically take two 4-credit courses and one 1-credit course in Fall, followed by three 4-credit courses in Winter.
 Fall entry students should register for their Fall and Winter term courses as soon as they have confirmed their acceptance into the program.
 Fall entry students don't have to take any courses in Summer as they can complete the required 45 credits by taking courses in Fall and Winter of second year.
 That is a perfect time to learn additional skills or to get Canadian work experience (see below), though they are not part of the MEng program.

-Looking at above Winter 2024 entry course sequence, students typically take two 4-credit courses and one 1-credit course in Winter, followed by two 4-credit courses in Summer.
-Winter entry students have at this stage one 4-credit less than Fall 2024 entry students.
-Winter entry students can complete their studies at the same time as Fall entry students if, in second year, they take five 4-credit courses in Fall and Winter combined together with Capstone.
-Alternatively, students can add one course to their Winter 2024 term, such that they will have completed the same number of credits as Fall 2024 entry students at the end of the Summer 2024 term.
-Students who took 9 credits in Winter 2024 and take only four 4-credit courses the following Fall and Winter can take their final 4-credit course in Summer, unless they have already taken the courses available in Summer.
-In case a Winter 2024 entry student has completed less than 16 credits by the end of the Summer 2 term, that student is not eligible to take the Capstone course that following Fall.
-In this case the student effectively switches to the Fall 2023 course sequence and is a few courses ahead of that sequence, thus completing their studies in Winter 2025.
+Looking at above Winter entry course sequence, students typically take two 4-credit courses and one 1-credit course in Winter, followed by two 4-credit courses in Summer.
+Winter entry students have at this stage one 4-credit course less than Fall entry students.
+Winter entry students can complete their studies at the same time as Fall entry students if, in second year, they take one more 4-credit course in Fall or Winter.
+Alternatively, students can add one course to their first Winter term, such that they will have completed the same number of credits as Fall entry students at the end of the Summer term.

-The Fall 2024 entry course sequence for General Stream shows that students may take courses in Summer.
-However, only few courses are offered in Summer and students who have completed the Fall 2024 and Winter 2025 term courses as specified can take all their remaining courses in Fall 2025 and Winter 2026, so without taking courses in Summer.
-Fall 2024 entry students in the other options don't have to take courses in Summer.
+The Fall entry course sequence for General Stream shows that students may take courses in Summer.
+However, only few courses are offered in Summer and students who have completed the Year 1 Fall and Winter term courses as specified can take all their remaining courses in Year 2 Fall and Winter, so without taking courses in Summer.
 With no courses to take in Summer, that is a perfect time to do an internship, see below.
-Also note that there is no course sequence for the Engineering Management option as that option requires students to have a full-time engineering job at a local company to do their two industrial stages, as required by the program.
-Because of their full-time engineering job, students in Engineering Management typically do their MEng studies on a part-time basis.

 Full-time Status and One-credit Course